 It’s also important to see if organic food scraps such as fruit and vegetables are permitted or prohibited.
 This will vary from provider to provider.
 For example, here at 4 Waste Walk-In Skip Bins, we accept fruit and vegetable scraps in our green bins.
 However, the council does not accept fruit and vegetable scraps in their green bin collection service.

 Things you CANNOT put in a green bin

-The list of things you cannot put in a green bin far outweighs what can.
-Simply put, anything that isn’t listed in the list above is prohibited.
+The list of things you cannot put in a green bin far outweighs what you can.
+Simply put, anything not listed in the list above is prohibited.
 This includes the likes of building timber, paper, cardboard, rocks, pebbles, and stones.
 Other prohibited items include household rubbish, glass, asbestos, carpet, tires, rubber, concrete etc.

 It’s also important to note; a pile of 90% organic, permitted material, which may have 10% of rocks or concrete amongst it, is prohibited.
-Contamination such as this is what causes an entire load to end up in landfill.
+Contamination such as this causes an entire load to end up in a landfill.